peterhinch/micropython-iot/README.md

 exposed to the internet.

 Under MicroPython the available hardware for endpoints is limited.
 At the time of writing (December 2018) the Pyboard D is not yet available.
-The ESP32 is incapable of 24/7 operation owing to [this issue](https://github.com/micropython/micropython-esp32/issues/167).
+The ESP32 had a fatal flaw which has [recently been fixed](https://github.com/micropython/micropython/issues/4269).
+I haven't yet had the time to establish its level of general resilience.

 The ESP8266 remains as a readily available inexpensive device which, with care, is capable of long term reliable operation.
 It does suffer from limited resources, in particular RAM.
 Achieving resilient operation in the face of WiFi